 In-State (Other Downstate Areas) - $60.00 before tax.

 Washington, D.C. (includes cities of Alexandria, Falls Church and Fairfax-Counties of Arlington, and Fairfax in Virginia; and counties of Montgomery and Prince Georges in Maryland).
 The maximum lodging rates for Washington, D.C. are listed below.
-The University is required by statute to use the federally established lodging rates for Washington, D.C.
+(The University is required by statute to use these federally established lodging rates for Washington, D.C.)

 Out-of-State (All Other Areas) - $110.00 before tax.

-Out of Country Travel - (With Receipts) - Actual, reasonable cost (Without Receipts) - See State Department Foreign Per Diem Rates.
+Out of Country Travel - See International Lodging and Per Diem Rates.

 If a personal vehicle is driven, mileage claimed must be for the most direct route and is reimbursable at $0.565 per mile.
 Traveler must certify that he is duly licensed and carries adequate insurance.